radareorg/radare.org/gsoc/2019/ideas.md

 Medium

 ### Benefits for the student
-Student will understand modern program analysis problems related to the type inference, will understand lowlevel details on how compilers produce native code from OOP concepts, and will meet the most common reverse engineering task in its advanced incarnation.
+Student will understand modern program analysis problems related to type inference, understand low level details on how compilers produce native code from OOP concepts, and will meet the most common reverse engineering task in its advanced incarnation.

 ### Benefits for the project
-This feature will make radare2 usable for day-to-day reverse engineering of complex programs, and will make integration with radeco decompilator even easier.
+This feature will make radare2 more usable for day-to-day reverse engineering of complex programs, and will make integration with radeco decompilator even easier.

 ### Assess requirements for midterm/final evaluation
 - 1st term: Loading types information from DWARF and PDB, integrated them with `t` and `pf` commands.